StarPlayrX/bigmac/README.md

 p.s.

 I have bluetooth 2 partitially working now.
-But I will leave this challenge up until a winner is determined.
+I will leave this challenge up until a winner is determined.
 If you are working on this challenge, here is a clue:
 CSRHIDTransitionDriver.kext causes a kernel panic.
-This may be an IOKit issue and the IOKit personalities may be imported into USB Merged Properties or USB Merged Nub.
-If you remove CSRHIDTransitionDriver.kext the system partially works with bluetooth devices show up as Composite on the USB Hub with Bluetooth not found but the radio works an communicates with the devices that start of wireless.
+If you remove CSRHIDTransitionDriver.kext the system, BT2 partially works.
+A bluetooth mouse or trackpad untethered will show up as a generic Composite with multitouch turned off.
+I'm gonna start using the El Cap drivers.
+Those drivers do not have BT4 support (as far as I can tell) and may work.

 ## Workarounds & What Not